 9 - Eggs

 Aquafaba (the liquid from tins of chickpeas), psyllium husk powder, ground flax seed, chia seeds.

-Almond flour, buckwheat flour, coconut flour, chickpea flour, gluten free flour, sprouted flour.
+Almond flour, buckwheat flour, coconut flour, chickpea flour, gluten free flour.

 As with any change in your diet you should always speak to your doctor or qualified healthcare professional before making changes and to discuss if including more plant-based and raw foods would be suitable for you.

 If you enjoyed this post, I’d be so grateful if you’d help it spread by emailing it to a friend, or sharing it on Facebook.
 Thank you!